ISO 3166-2:CN

 The full name of China in ISO 3166 is the People's Republic of China (PRC).
 Yet China is de facto divided into the PRC and the Republic of China (Taiwan) with limited recognition.
 Taiwan, which consists of the namesake island and the Penghu Islands, is included as a province of China because of its political status within the United Nations, as even though it is de facto under the jurisdiction of the Republic of China instead of the People's Republic of China ("China"), the United Nations considers Taiwan as part of "China".
 In addition, Kinmen and the Matsu Islands in the fractured Fuchien (Fujian) Province are also governed by the ROC.

 Each code consists of two parts, separated by a hyphen.
 The first part is CN, the ISO 3166-1 alpha-2 code of China.
-The second part is a two-letter alphabetic code specified by Guobiao GB/T 2260 (first published 1991, prior to ISO 3166-2, first published 1998).
+The second part is a two-letter alphabetic code specified by Guobiao GB/T 2260 (first published in 1991, prior to ISO 3166-2, first published in 1998).